zhanggyb/sigcxx/README.md

 };
 ```

-The slot method must have the last argument of `sigcxx::SLOT slot`, the
-following is the arguments received from a corresponding signal.
-You can define
-arbitray number of arguments.
+Slot method can have arbitray number of arguments, but must ended with
+`sigcxx::SLOT`.

 ```c++
 class Observer: public Widget